grey-box/medical-codex-admin-frontend/src/components/ui/modals/HelpModal/README.md

 ## HelpModal

-Author(s): François Pelletier, Matthew Quijano
+Author(s): François Pelletier, Herman Sahani

 This component displays a modal with help information about the application.
 The modal can be opened and closed by clicking the "Help" button and the close button in the modal, respectively.